cyc-lopes/Following-Eyes/README.md

 ## This is a simple program where the eyes on the screen follow your mouse movement.

+In order to play, simply move your mouse around on the screen and watch the eyes follow your every move.

 Some future improvements to this program include:

 - More complex eyes